SpacewaIker/Pong/README.md

 Using OOP also allows for multiple balls bouncing at the same time, which was impossible in the way that the first program was written.

+## 3. Simulation of a ping-pong ball with a paddle

+Now, in addition to the bouncing ping-pong ball, the right wall is replaced by a movable paddle.
+The paddle follows the user's mouse movement.
+It is essentially just like the full game of pong, except that the player plays alone, against a "wall".

 ...
 *Project is underway, more to come*